hkwee782/FinalProject/README.md

 Toxic Release - https://data.wprdc.org/dataset/toxic-release-inventory

 ## Overview
-We analyze the number of dogs, the number and size of parks, and the amount of toxic waste in Pittsburgh neighborhoods to determine which is the best to own a dog in.
+An analyzation of the number of dogs, the number and size of parks, and the amount of toxic waste in Pittsburgh neighborhoods to determine which is the best to own a dog in.